R0drigof/hybrid-orbital-robot-modeling/README.md

 ## Usage
 ### Running the system simulators
-The `simulator_full_system.py` script simulates robot trajetories considering the full system and saves them in `.txt` fyles with the following format:
+The `simulator_full_system.py` script simulates robot trajetories considering the full system and saves them in `.txt` files with the following format:

 ```sh
 timestamp